What Is an IP Address and How Can I Find My Website’s IP?

 Every device in your local network has a private IP address.
 This IP is used to communicate with the router, which, in turn, can communicate with the outside world.

 The benefit of using private IPs is that the local devices in every network can reuse the same IP ranges without any conflicts.
-For example, your laptop at home may have the private IP 192.168.100.101 and when you go to work, your phone may be assigned the exact same IP.
+For example, your laptop at home may have a private IP 192.168.100.101 and when you go to work, your phone may be assigned the exact same IP.
 Since these addresses are not used for Internet communication directly, they can be reused freely in every local network.

 There are three IP blocks that are reserved as private IP addresses: